The Ocean Project: Collaborative conservation campaigns

+World Ocean Day

 The Ocean Project has been growing World Ocean Day since 2002 as a way to raise the profile of the ocean and rally the world every 8 June, with expanded involvement and action year-round.
-Under The Ocean Project leadership, World Ocean Day has grown from a few sporadic events in a few countries from 1992-2002 into a global celebration of our ocean, with tens of thousands of events and activities each June.
-The Ocean Project uses this day with the help of its network to promote restoring and protecting the ocean and stabilizing the climate.
-Their Annual Reports shows thousands of events in over 150 countries throughout the year.
+Under The Ocean Project leadership, World Ocean Day has grown from a handful of events in a few countries before 2002 into a global celebration of our ocean.
+The Ocean Project uses this day with the help of its network to promote restoring and protecting the ocean.
+Their Annual Report from 2019 shows more than 2000 events in over 140 countries throughout the year.
+In 2019, the campaign's theme was Gender and the Ocean, pushing for both ocean protections and promote gender equality.

-The conservation action focus for 2023 is to call on world leaders to follow through on their commitments to protect 30% of our blue planet by 2030 and make sure it happens The project is now recognized by the United Nations.
+The conservation action focus for 2023 was to call on world leaders to follow through on their commitments to protect 30% of our blue planet by 2030 and make sure it happens.
+The project is now recognized by the United Nations.